June 19-21, 2026

 Friday, June 19

-Friday evening will be filled with pack llama storytelling from llama owners around the country.
+- Storytime.
+After dinner, plan to listen in when Pack Llama Legends from around the country visit.
 You'll want to be there to hear stories from those who have experienced it all in the backcountry.

 Three meals will be provided.
 Please inform us of any dietary restrictions when you sign up.